 This article describes how to set up a Microsoft PKI service, namely

-Before starting, follow the steps in the CNG Developers Guide to install the Fortanix SDKMS CNG Key Storage Provider.
+Before starting, follow the steps in the CNG Developers Guide to install the Fortanix Self-Defending KMS CNG Key Storage Provider.

 certutil to verify the correct installation of the Fortanix CNG KSP.